ipleiria-robotics/adv_robotics/README.md

 Advanced Robotics
 ============

-Repository for the Advanced Robotics class, taught at the School of Tecnhology and Management, Polytechnic Institute of Leiria, Portugal.
+Repository for the Advanced Robotics class, taught at the School of Tecnhology and Management, Polytechnic of Leiria, Portugal.

 Content currently being updated for the 2nd semester of 2020/2021 with ROS2 Foxy Fitzroy and Ubuntu 20.04.
 For previous years, check the corresponding tags.